mikeal/ZDAG/SPEC.md

 This is the only remaining space we have for compression of CIDs, the identity digest could theoretically have additional string compression techniques applied to it and you have a reliable token already in place.
-Compressing the hashes is useless but we already have a token that differentiates identity multihashes from the rest so you could apply additional string compression quite selectively.
+Compressing the hashes is useless but we already have the codec as a token that differentiates identity multihashes from the rest so you could apply additional string compression selectively.

+***Side Quest***

+Should we use DELTA + 3 in order to reserve 2 for a future version of CID?

+If a new version of CID presents itself before this spec is finished we should, but once this spec is finalized the parsing/sorting rules won't actually be able to support a future version without a new version of the spec.

 ## VALUES_HEADER_COMPRESSION